CongJyu/CongJyu/README.md

-# Hello, I am Chen-Rain.
+# Hello, I am Rain Chen.
 - A VirtualDancer of the Internet.